Skip to content

 Supported Annotations

-The ingress-nginx provider currently supports an Ingress with the following annotations.
+The ingress-nginx provider currently supports translating the following annotations.

 Canary / Traffic Shaping